Singing is done with both the body and the mind

 Art Group [ART] RUNS ALL YEAR

-Come to share your skills and interests with the art group.
+Calling all people in Tawa who are skilled in art, please come to share your skills and interests with the art group.
 You will be very welcome as we are a very sociable group.
 We want to encourage everyone with or without an ability to sketch or paint to come along to give art a go.
 We have a wide range of equipment, just bring paper.
 You may prefer to work on your own project which would be inspiring to the group.

 Leader: Margaret Herbert, [email protected] (232 6828 / 027 232 6828)